1960s and 1970s Retro Party Supplies and Ideas

 you guests know via the invitations to wear their favorite Retro 1970s Disco

 outfits to your Disco bash!
-Outfit your party room with bean bag
+Decorate the party room with bean bag

 chairs, lava lamps and a dance floor.
-Put together a dance mix CD prior to
+Put together a dance mix CD.

 Popular drinks and foods of the Disco era: